 3. Personalize Email

-An introduction emails is a way to communicate with others and introduce yourself, but many people fail to write an effective one. email personalization s the most critical thing to remember,
+An introduction email is a way to communicate with others and introduce yourself, but many people need to write an effective one.
+Email personalization is the most critical thing to remember,

 Which means taking the time to research the customer and genuinely connect with their interests.